Consulate General of France, San Francisco: Scientific services

-This service, shared by consulates of San Francisco and Los Angeles, is in charge of maintaining a watchful eye on sciences and technology, by developing an international scientific cooperation and contributing to the promotion of French science and technologies in the United States.
+This service, shared by consulates of San Francisco and Los Angeles, is in charge of monitoring developments in science and technology, supports international scientific cooperation, and promotes French scientific and technological advances in the United States.

 Press and communication services

-This represents the direction of Communication and of "Porte-parolat"(DCP) of the Minister of European and Foreign Affairs.
-Its mission include:
+This represents the direction of Communication and of "Porte-parolat" (DCP) of the Minister of European and Foreign Affairs.
+Its mission includes: